rancher/api-spec/specification.md

 <code>invalidChars:</code>        | string                            | For strings, these characters are not allowed (see [character ranges](#character-ranges))
 <code>referenceCollection:</code> | string                            | For references, a query URL that can be used to find valid resources of the reference type

-### Validation ###
+### Field Validation ###
 The additional fields above provide enough info for a client to do basic validation of values before submitting them to a service.
-They are not intended to be completly comprehensive; A service will often have additional restrictions on values that cannot be represented here.
-If the service is given a value that does not match all of it's conditions, it should return a 400 error with enough detail for the client to fix the problem and re-submit the reuqest.
+They are not intended to be completely comprehensive; A service will often have additional restrictions on values that cannot be represented here.
+If the service is given a value that does not match all of its conditions, it should return a 422 error with enough detail for the client to fix the problem and re-submit the request.

-#### Character Ranges ####
+### Character Ranges ###
 The <code>validChars:</code> and <code>invalidChars:</code> are case-sensitive and may contain ranges as in a simple regular expression.
-For example alphanumerics may be represented as "a-zA-Z0-9".
+For example alphanumeric strings may be represented as "a-zA-Z0-9".
 Unicode characters should be represented as <code>\uXXXX</code> or <code>\uXXXXXX</code>, where X are the hexadecimal representation of the codepoint.

 ```javascript
 {